pnsaeta/p064/docs/DE-SHO-analytic.md

 * toc
 {:toc}

 We now know how to solve initial-value problems, which are differential equations of time for which we know values at an initial point in time and wish to propagate them forwards.
 This method works for mechanics problems for which we have equations of motion obtained either from Newton’s laws or from the more elegant Lagrangian formulation.
 However, that's not the only differential equation game in town.
 Sometimes, we have to solve a **boundary value problem**.
+For example, the quantum mechanical ground state of a simple harmonic oscillator.

 The **time-independent Schrödinger equation** describes the wave function $$\psi(x)$$ of a particle in a static potential $$V(x)$$.
 It is
 \begin{equation}